hola/challenge_haggling/README.md

 3. **You:** I don't accept.
 I want the book and a ball; you get two balls and both hats.
 4. **Other:** I accept.

-Unknown to you, the partners valuation was: $2 for a ball, $2 for a hat, nothing for a book.
+Unknown to you, the partner's valuation was: $2 for a ball, $2 for a hat, nothing for a book.
 Your agreement brought $6 to you and $8 to your partner.

 In general, there are two or more types of objects, and a positive number of objects of each type.
 Each type of object is worth some nonnegative integer to each partner.
 The total value of all objects for each of the partners is the same, although the particular valuations are, in general, different between the partners.
 A proposed split must distribute all objects between partners; individual objects cannot be partitioned.